-The association of the Winger bonebed with lacustrine deposits underscores the significance of playas as locations for human activities through time.
+The association of the Winger bonebed with pond deposits underscores the significance of playas as locations for human activities through time.
 As focal points for water, animal, and plant resources, playas were attractive to human groups in the High Plains environment.

 Preliminary results of our investigations at Winger indicate that the site is significant in several respects.
 First, Winger is the largest intact bison kill/butchery site recorded in Kansas and probably the largest known in the region.
-The length of the Winger bonebed is similar to the Jones Miller site of Hell Gap age in eastern Colorado near the northwest corner of Kansas (Stanford, 1999), and it is more extensive and less disturbed than the Norton bonebed in westcentral Kansas, which also yielded Allen points (Hofman, 1996).
-Like Winger, the available radiocarbon date for Norton is based on bone and indicates an age of just over 9000 yrs B.P. for the Allen complex.
-The Burntwood Creek bonebed in the northwest corner of Kansas, originally investigated in 1922 and 1923 by paleontologists from the University of Kansas (see Hill et al., 1992), may originally have been more extensive than Winger, but it is unclear how much of the site remains intact.
-An Allen point has also been recovered from the Burntwood Creek bonebed, but the site remains undated.
-The somewhat older 12 Mile Creek site in northwestern Kansas was a much smaller bonebed, of Folsom age, that can now be studied only through use of the existing museum collection at the University of Kansas (Hill, 1996).
-The late Paleoindian Laird site in northwestern Kansas holds much potential, but is much smaller than Winger.
-Laird yielded an unusual stemmed projectile point (Hofman and Blackmar (1997), and it has a single bone collagen C age of 8495+40 (CAMS-82397) (Blackmar, 2002).
+The length of the Winger bonebed is similar to the Jones Miller site of Hell Gap age in eastern Colorado near the northwest corner of Kansas (Stanford, 1999), and it is more extensive and less disturbed than the Norton bonebed in west-central Kansas, which also yielded Allen points (Hofman, 1996).
+Like Winger, the available radiocarbon date for Norton is based on bone and indicates an age of just over 9,000 yrs B.P. for the Allen complex.
+The Burntwood Creek bison bonebed in the northwest corner of Kansas, originally investigated in 1922 and 1923 by paleontologists from the University of Kansas (see Hill et al., 1992), may originally have been more extensive than Winger, but it is unclear how much of the site remains intact.
+An Allen point has also been recovered from the